Nick-Petruccelli/Olimpic-Medal-Predicter/README.md

 # Olimpic-Medal-Predicter
 ## Project Intro
+  - For the model I created a knn and random forest classifier and optimized them with a gridsearch to attempt to predict whether someone would win a gold medal or not.
+The knn model performed best with a 79% accurecy score.
   - The main goals of this project were to gain experience conducting exploratory analisis on a dataset as well as using scikit learn to create machine learning models.
-  - For the model I created a knn and random forest classifier and optimized them with a gridsearch to attempt to predict whether someone would win a gold medal or not.
   - Cleaned the dataset and created some new features from the provided data to help with exploratory analisis and model bulding.
   - For exploratory analisis I was mainly interested in seeing what were the common factors of countrys that performed well in the olimpics.